-ARRIVAL & ORIENTATION PROGRAM New boarding students are asked to arrive 4 days before the start of term to participate in the Orientation Program.
+ARRIVAL & ORIENTATION PROGRAM New boarding students are asked to arrive 3 days before the start of term to participate in the Orientation Program.
 The Orientation Program is designed to help boarders settle into residential life, meet fellow boarders, and get comfortable with their new surroundings before starting the academic year.
-This year, the Orientation Program will run from August 31st to September 2nd.
-Classes will begin on September 3rd, 2024.
+This year, the exact dates for arrival and the Orientation Program can be found on the Key Dates page.
 The Orientation Program is required for all new students and travel plans must be made accordingly.
-Activities The boarding team will have several events planned such as:

-- Unpacking and settling into your new home: students are expected to arrive to the Boarding House on August 31st from 3 PM. - Department Presentations: Meet teachers and other department heads during a series of presentations to help families understand TGC's boarding and academic program. - Parent welcome event - City Tours & Local Amenities - Teambuilding activities Unaccompanied arrivals Many students arrive unaccompanied.
+Activities The boarding team will have several events planned such as: - Unpacking and settling into your new home: students are expected to arrive at the Boarding House on the designated arrival date.
+Please refer to the Key Dates page for exact times. - Department Presentations: Meet teachers and other department heads during a series of presentations to help families understand TGC's boarding and academic program. - Parent welcome event - City Tours & Local Amenities - Teambuilding activities Unaccompanied arrivals Many students arrive unaccompanied.
 Please send your travel itinerary to boarding@theglobalcollege.com and we will arrange for a driver and a boarding staff member to meet you at the airport.
 The person responsible for pick-up will be holding a TGC sign in the arrivals area after luggage collection and customs.
 We are delighted to provide this service on opening day for unaccompanied boarders.
 During the academic year, students must make their own arrangements to the airport or train station.
 The Boarding Team can assist by booking a private driver for transfers.
 Please contact the Boarding Department to make arrangements during the school year.
 WHAT TO PACK Print this page before packing and check each box when it's all ready!
 ESSENTIALS FOOTWEAR Medication if required Comfortable shoes - Madrid is great for walking!
-Toiletries Chargers suitable for European outlets Sneakers for sports activities Lightweight luggage suitable for trips between three to seven days Dress shoes for formal occasions Comfortable slippers to walk around your room and the building at night Laptop: We will send you information on the possibility of leasing a laptop through TGC.
-These are the specifications of the devices on lease: Microsoft Surface Laptop 4, Intel ® CoreTM i7, 6 GB RAM, 512 ROM.
+Toiletries Sneakers for sports activities Chargers suitable for European outlets Lightweight luggage suitable for trips between three to seven days Dress shoes for formal occasions Comfortable slippers to walk around your room and the building at night Laptop: We will send you information on the possibility of leasing a laptop through TGC.
+These are the specifications of the devices on lease: Microsoft Surface Laptop 4, Intel [®] CoreTM i7, 6 GB RAM, 512 ROM.
 Any device like this will be enough.
 OPTIONAL Decorations for your room Ski/snowboard gear for the Winter Campus Earphones/headphones Musical instruments CLOTHING Bring clothes for all weathers.
 With a dry climate and little rainfall, the city has hot summers and cold winters with temperatures going from around 6°C in winter to +35°C in the summer.
 Any other electronic appliances you may need (compatible with 240-volt European current): hairdryer, noise cancelling headphones are a nice addition if you are very sensitive to noise We recommend a warm coat and scarf for the winter and a mid-weight jacket for late fall and early winter.
 Warm, comfortable clothes for the boarding house and a few smart-casual outfits for special events.
 Your own duvet, bedding and towels (see the section on sheets and towels below) Extra hangers Small mirror Please refer to the Student Dress Code Section for more information.
 Organisers Consider your clothes care instructions, and if they need to be ironed and are dryer friendly.
 Students will be doing the Bath mat laundry themselves and clothes requiring minimal care are recommended.